-- 3.1 PIAB is registered as a Data Controller with the Office of the Data Protection Commissioner (Registration number 8336/A).
-Particulars of our registration are available online at www.dataprotection.ie. - 3.2 PIAB would typically retain and process the following types of Personal Data, as more particularly set out in the Board's Application Form: - (a) Regarding Claimants: Name, address, gender, date of birth, PPS number, occupation (this information is required in the Claimant Application Form).
-Claimants may also provide contact information regarding their next of kin or other family members. - (b) Regarding Respondents: Claimants will also provide name and contact details for the party/parties they believe were responsible for their injuries ("Respondents") as well as details of the Respondent's insurance policies, car registration numbers etc.

-- (c) Other: Contact details of witnesses, medical experts, solicitors etc. - 3.3 PIAB also routinely processes Sensitive Personal Data relating to the medical condition of a Claimant.
+- PIAB would typically collect, retain and process the following types of Personal Data, as more particularly set out in the Board's Application Form: - (a) Regarding Claimants: Name, address, gender, date of birth, email address, telephone number, occupation (this information is required in the Claimant Application Form).
+Claimants may also provide contact information regarding their next of kin or other family members. - (b) Regarding Respondents: Claimants will also provide name and contact details for the party/parties they believe were responsible for their injuries ("Respondents") as well as details of the Respondent's insurance policies, car registration numbers etc. - (c) Other: Contact details of witnesses, medical experts, solicitors etc. - 3.2 PIAB also processes Sensitive Personal Data relating to the medical condition of a Claimant.
 This Sensitive Personal Data would usually emanate from the Claimant him/herself and be in the form of medical report from the Claimant's treating Doctor or from a medical professional engaged by PIAB as part of the Assessment of the claim.
+When claimants submit an application for loss of earnings processing of financial details including wages and taxation details and Personal Public Service Numbers (PPSNs) will occur.